TrademarkTrademark

 • Reporting

-First, you need to define what modules can be used by your organization.
-Defining a module involves writing Terraform configuration files that specify the resources to be created and their configuration parameters.
-Your organization might decide to copy code directly from the public Terraform registry, use some pieces of the public modules, or start a module from scratch.
-There is no right or wrong way when it comes to this, but you do want to define the modules in a module registry.
+First, you need to define which modules your organization can use.
+Defining a module means writing the Terraform configuration files that spell out the resources to create and their parameters.
+You might copy code straight from the public Terraform registry, pull pieces of the public modules, or start one from scratch.
+There's no right or wrong way to do that, but you do want to define the modules in a module registry.
 A module registry will help your end users know which modules have been approved and how to use them, which reduces the amount of snowflake modules you have within your organization.
 All TACOs support module registries.

 Next, you'll want to enforce the modules.
-Just because you have a module registry doesn't necessarily mean that your users will use those modules.
-Enforcement can be done through Open Policy Agent and Scalr.
-The main policy that comes to mind is to enforce the source of the module.
-In the example below you'll see that if an AWS DB or S3 resource is created, it must use the module that is defined in the policy:
+Having a registry doesn't mean people will actually use what's in it.
+You can enforce that through Open Policy Agent and Scalr.
+The first policy I'd reach for is one that enforces the module source.
+In the example below, if an AWS DB or S3 resource gets created, it has to come from the module named in the policy:

 #This policy will forbid resources from getting created unless done so through a module and a specific source.